-Amber began her career as a fashion model while in her young teen when her family moved to the City of Boston, Massachusetts where she developed her portfolio working for numerous high fashion brands.
-Since then she has modeled all over the world doing runway shows in the most revered fashion cities including Paris, Milan, New York, Los Angeles and Hong Kong to name a few.
+Amber Lu is a Boston based designer, fashion model and photographer.
+She is of Chinese heritage and has a strong sense of self in her design because of her eclectic background.
+She began her career as a fashion model while in her young teens when her family moved to the City of Boston, Massachusetts, where she developed her portfolio working for numerous high fashion brands.
+Amber’s career in modeling has taken her around the world, doing runway shows in the most revered fashion cities, including Paris, Milan, New York, Los Angeles and Hong Kong.

 When Amber is not busy with her fashion career, she has used her opportunities and visibility in the fashion industry to support numerous charities.
 She founded 'Fashion for Shelter’ to help build a shelter for abused women and worked with the Asian Task Force Against Domestic Violence (ATFADV) through fundraisers to raise awareness for the cause.
 She has done charity runway shows for research and testing to fight cancer and raise funds to find a cure for it.
 Another cause that is dear to her heart is the plight of pets and domesticated animals.
 Amber hopes to use her name to educate her audience in the plight of rescue animals and the need for responsible pet ownership.
 Amber herself is a big fan of adoption and believes without a doubt that 'Rescue is the New Breed'.
 Through her work with charities, she was honored by the City of Boston with the “Certificate of Recognition award” in recognition of her efforts and charitable work on behalf of Asian women.